The Commons at Mythava

 Witnessed, not performed

 When someone finishes what they've been building.
 Crosses a line they've been approaching for years.
-Finally completes the thing they've been avoiding.
+Reaches a place in their inner work they've been moving toward for a long time.
 The community witnesses it — not as applause, but as recognition.
-Something real happened.
-It belongs here.
+Something real occurred here.
+That is enough.

 06